 Skills in related fields, such as tool and die, CNC machining and programming, may also be part of the curriculum.
 Business management training will be a valuable focus area for students considering independent work.

 Machinist programs are also available as one-year certificate programs or apprenticeship programs.
-To qualify for an apprenticeship program, you must be registered with the Ministry of Advanced Education and Skills Development.
+To qualify for an apprenticeship program, you must be registered with the Ministry of Colleges and Universities.
 Those who have completed a two-year diploma program may choose to continue their education in these programs.